Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 But this is a big, powerful, autonomous bureaucracy, and it’s actually not very easy to change it.

-I’m not enough of an insider at the Bureau to have any sense of how this would go, but one of the big questions is: What will employees and officials at the FBI do?
+I’m not enough of an insider at the bureau to have any sense of how this would go, but one of the big questions is: What will employees and officials at the FBI do?
 Will they resist these changes?
 Will they embrace these changes?
 How the rank-and-file responds is going to be one of the big determining factors of whether or not he can do what he says he wants to do.

 There are some real laws and outside forms of accountability.
 But a lot of it is a matter of internal policy, and for outside organizations, whether you’re talking about Congress or ordinary citizens, through the Freedom of Information Act, even being able to find out what’s going on.
 So that seems to me to be an area which certainly has much more structure and many more safeguards than it did during Hoover’s era.
 But I think it’s still a real danger zone.